-Watch Jimmy Fallon's Epic Lip Sync Battle With Shaq
+Watch Jimmy Fallon's Epic Lip-Sync Battle With Shaq

-Basketball legend Shaquille O'Neal made an appearance on The Tonight Show Monday night to do lip sync battle with host Jimmy Fallon.
+Basketball legend Shaquille O'Neal made an appearance on The Tonight Show Monday night to do lip-sync battle with host Jimmy Fallon.

 In the latest installment of the late-night show's Lip Sync Battle segment, the NBA great brought Bobby Brown's "My Prerogative" back to life with a little help from surprise guest Pitbull.